Sheena Rijwani

 Carving out the framework before you jump onto the process will create a benchmark and return point if anyone feels stuck with the structure.
 You can convert this into an ABM strategy document for everyone to refer to during the process.

-It will maintain transparency, ensuring everyone has clarity about where you’re headed.
+It will maintain transparency, ensuring everyone knows where you’re headed.

 2. Pay attention to accurate targeting

 Your targeting needs to be backed by research and analysis.
-Without this, you could go after the wrong accounts, which are unqualified, take more time to convert, and don’t have the budget to avail your services.
+Without this, you could go after the wrong accounts, which are unqualified, take more time to convert, and not have the budget to avail yourself of your services.

-Now, you must be thinking of how you can look out for high-value accounts for your targeting.
+Now, you must think of how to look out for high-value accounts for your targeting.
 While there are multiple ways to go forward, researching your target market and putting out relevant content will help you filter them.

 Apart from this, try using these methods: